 User attribute configuration (optional)

 These are additional settings you can fill in to pass user attributes to Metabase.

 - Email attribute: the key to retrieve each JWT user’s email address.

 - First Name attribute: the key to retrieve each JWT user’s first name.

 - Last Name attribute: if you guessed that this is the key to retrieve each JWT user’s last name, well then you have been paying attention.

 You can use your JWT to assign Metabase users to custom groups by following these steps:

-Once you have configured your JWT authentication, you can choose to disable the option for users to log in via username and password.
-To do this, return to the main Authentication settings page and scroll to the bottom.
-A toggle will now be visible allowing you to make this change.
+Once you have set up your JWT authentication and confirmed that it’s working, if you want to disable the option for users to log in via username and password, return to Admin > Settings > Authentication and scroll to the bottom.
+A toggle should now be visible that allows you disable password authentication.

 You can find example code that uses JWT authentication in the SSO examples repository.